 Along with creating user flows for key tasks, I assembled a sitemap for the current portal to visually identify the connections between navigational elements and how the portal pages worked together.

 This was helpful in identifying areas where functionality overlapped or didn’t make sense.
 I corrected these issues in the updated designs and grouped similar functionality and content together.
+This makes it easier for users to find information important to them more quickly.

 After research and defining workflows, I began ideation for new portal designs based on the data we assembled.
 I wanted to explore variations and multiple design concepts in the low-fidelity wireframes before spending a lot of time on visuals to match the Johnson Controls Element design system.